slevomat/coding-standard/README.md

 use LoggerInterface;
 ```

+#### SlevomatCodingStandard.Namespacec.RequireOneNamespaceInFile

+Requires only one namespace in a file.

 #### SlevomatCodingStandard.Namespaces.UseSpacing 🔧

 Enforces configurable number of lines before first `use`, after last `use` and between two different types of `use` (eg. between `use function` and `use const`).